-The due date for applications is February 15, 2021.
-Students should expect to hear back from us by the end of February.
-Students will need to respond to our invitations by the national REU deadline of March 8, 2021.
+We are now accepting applications.
+The due date for applications is February 3, 2022.
+Students should expect to hear back from us by the middle of February.
+Students will need to respond to our invitations by the national REU deadline of March 8, 2022.

 SUMRY was supported in part by NSF DMS-1831960.